Types of Financial Reporting: VAS/IFRS Guidance and Data Automation Solutions

 • Concept and meaning: Shows the revenue, expenses and profit (or loss) of a business over a certain period of time (month/quarter/year).
 Shows the financial performance of the unit.

-• Main ingredients: Revenue/net revenue from sales, service provision, cost of goods, gross profit, financial expenses, selling expenses, business management expenses, total accounting profit before tax, corporate income tax expense, profit after corporate income tax, other income, other expenses, other profits.
+• Main ingredients: Revenue/net revenue from sales, service provision, cost of goods, gross profit, financial expenses, selling expenses, administrative expenses, total accounting profit before tax, corporate income tax expense, profit after corporate income tax, other income, other expenses, other profits.
+Tight control of costs (financial, sales, administrative) is the key to optimizing Net Profit and is the basis for investment decisions in automation.

 • types of financial reports 4Cash Flow Statement: